write-you-a-scheme-v2/scheme/decisions.md

 LispVal

 ### Things to avoid
-IORef
+IORef --done
-Read typeclass
-call/cc and continuations?
-complexity of implementation/language
+Read typeclass -- used in number call/cc and continuations? -- none complexity of implementation/language -- ask about this in review